Hbjoerger/Flight-Software/fprime/fprime-feat-osal/README.md

 1. Clone repo
 2. Have dockerhub open
 3. Open in vscode
-4. Install extentions on vscode named "Dev COntainers" and "Docker"
+4. Install extentions on vscode named "Dev Containers" and "Docker"
-5. Click on prompt to "reopen in container" (F1 --> Dev Containers: Reopen in Container)
+5. Click on prompt to "reopen in container" (F1 --> Dev Containers: Reopen in Container).
+If that does not work, click green in bottom left --> reopen in container.
 6. After it is opened in the container, select a kit on the blue bar on the bottom.
 “GCC 11.2.0 x86_64-linux-gnu" worked for me. click the play button on the blue bar to apply it.

 ### Compiling